Most Comfortable Mattress of 2023: Reviews and Buyer’s Guide

 Answer the questions below about your mattress and see if you are in need of a new mattress.

 Do You Have a Comfortable Mattress?

 - Are you getting a full night sleep?

 - Do you wake up with back and neck pain?

 - Do you wake with pain in a certain part of your body or all over your body?

 - Do you experience pressure points or limbs falling asleep?

 - Do you get so hot that you wake up in the middle of the night?

 The list of questions goes on and on, but the point is to take a few minutes to figure out what you want from your mattress and where it is currently falling short… or sinking in some circumstances.
 This can help you get an idea of your needs and what type of material might be the most comfortable mattress for you.
 What do you need from a mattress that you aren’t getting?

 When they arrive at your doorstep rolled up in a box, these beds don’t look too appealing.
-However, once you unroll a bed-in-a-box, it offers all the same comfort and support a bed you bought in-store would.
-The only real difference between a bed-in-a-box and a store-bought mattress is its method of delivery.
+However, once you unroll a mattress-in-a-box, it offers all the same comfort and support a bed you bought in-store would.
+The only real difference between a mattress-in-a-box and a store-bought mattress is its method of delivery.